Kernix13/weather-api-app/README.md

 This is my first and only jQuery app.
 I will be refactoring it to be vanilla JavaScript.

+FYI: The form is not functional.
+I have a city hard-coded in the JS.

 ## To-Do

 I need to somehow get a list of cities so that a user can type in their city and the autofill will populate the input field, orr to have a lage selct list.
 The select list should be by country, or if only for US, by state.